Trip to Nagorno Karabakh

 At the end of my Caucasian trip I went to a country which theoretically does not even exist.
 I went to Nagorno Karabakh, which delicately speaking is a reason of unfriendliness between Armenia and Azerbaijan.
 Nagorno Karabakh is an area controlled by Armenia, although Azerbaijan formally includes it into its territory.

-I was moving around Karabakh by hitchhiking which turned out to be a longer but always a very reliable mean of transport.
+I was moving around Karabakh by hitchhiking, which turned out to be a longer but always a very reliable mean of transport.
 I therefore advice all the low budget travellers to move around by hitchhiking because public transport is very rare and taxis are very expensive.
-During my 5 days in Karabakh among many other things I saw: Mayraberd fortress next to the Askeran village, previously mentioned ruins of the ghost town called Agdam, the nearby and also bombed Persian cemetery, and the fortress and the museum in Tigranakert.
+During my 5 days in Karabakh I saw a lot of interesting places:

 Yes, Karabakh really offers a lot of attractions, but we have to remember that life there is very hard and attractions which are interesting to tourists don`t give any fun to the locals.
 Regardless of that however people are very kind and helpful and they want tourists to get to know the history of Karabakh as well as possible, what reflects itself in many stories by cups of tea and during transport.